-Fairtrade Provides Fair Wages to Farmers
+Fairtrade Food: Provides Fair Wages To Farmers

 Fairtrade supports the farmers by providing them with minimum price protection.
 What this means is that farmers have to be offered the minimum price set regardless of changing market prices.
 This ensures that farmers’ livelihood and income are safe and they are able to sustain future growth.